Dkobes/README-Generator/README.md

   7. [Badges](#badges)

   ## Description
-  Allows creators to make a professional README before their project starts
+  Allows coders to create a professional README quickly, to ensure they can put more time into their projects

   ## Installation
   npm install inquirer